pabsan-0/docker-rosdep/README.md

 ### Source installs

+This category comprises custom installs via shell scripts.
 Noetic is trapped in between versions and cannot do this as easily as it was before.
-Nowadays you need to reference a `.rdmanifest`.
 Check out `my_source_pkg` for a detailed example.
 Here's how a `rosdep.yaml` entry should look:

 ```
 pacvim: